 SEO Jargon Explained

-The world is SEO is rife with abbreviations and acronyms, some of which can be confusing at times.
+The SEO world is rife with abbreviations and acronyms, some of which can be confusing at times.
 Especially if you’re new to the SEO game and trying to make a stamp on the digital world with your website.

 Not to worry, however.
 We’ve taken the liberty of putting all the relevant terms you’ll need for your SEO schooling in one place so you can know exactly what’s what as you learn.
 Knowing the meaning of these terms will make understanding the topic a lot easier.